 When you need information regarding any aspect of family law, consider scheduling an initial consultation.
 Knowing how the law applies to your specific case will provide you with the appropriate direction that you need in what can be a difficult time.

-Interested clients call my office at (215) 523-6900 for a brief telephone consultation wherein we discuss the parties involved and the basic issues.
-At this time, we will be able to check for any potential conflicts so you will need to provide your name and the other party’s name, as well as your county and other basic information that we will require from you.
+Feel free to call (215) 523-6900 for a brief phone conversation, wherein we’ll discuss the parties involved, the basic issues, and any potential conflicts.
+You will need to provide your name and the other party’s name, as well as your county and other basic information that we will require from you.

 If this is a divorce case, we will discuss the assets and debts of both parties, no matter who holds the title.
 We will also discuss what assets or debts are considered marital and what may be considered non-marital.
 Accordingly, no matter when an asset was purchased, or when a debt was incurred, be prepared to discuss it.

 After your meeting, it’s helpful to revisit your goals alone and think about what you heard when you went to your consultation.
 Look at the facts, but also trust your gut.
 When you know who you want to hire, reach out soon to ensure action on the timeline originally discussed.

 What information do you receive at the initial consultation?